E-M-McCormick/multiREG/README.md

 )
 ```

-While *multiLASSO* is running you will see information iterate in the
+While *multiREG* is running you will see information iterate in the
 command window.
 The algorithm will alert you when it is finished.

 # **Output**